What is Form 1099-A?

 Property is defined as any real property (such as a personal residence), intangible property, or tangible personal property that is held for investment or used in a trade or business.
 Moreover, if you have borrowed money on this property with someone else, each of the users should receive this statement.
 Any amount is considered to be the minimum amount that the form is issued.

-Now that you have a summary on the IRS 1099-A Form, you can start working with a tax advisor or preparer to get the most accurate tax reporting and get the most out of your return.
+The contact information provided will give you direct access to a person who can answer questions about this form.
+If blank, the contact information is the same as the ISSUER.
+Now that you know about the IRS 1099-SB Form, you can work with a great tax advisor or preparer to get the most accurate tax reporting and get the most out of your return.